 How is editing in Canada different from editing everywhere else?
 Well, Tim Hortons.
 It’s our donut chain.
 I mean cafe.
 I mean purveyor of sprinkle-coated- deep-fried-white-flour goodness.
 Maybe you should also know about regionalisms and Don Cherry, and…

-Cultural distinction is the focus of this episode, in which I revisit one of my first posts from copyediting.com.
+Cultural distinction is the focus of this episode, in which I revisit one of my first posts from the now-defunct Copyediting.

 Do you find this distillation scandalous or insightful?
 Tell me what you think.

 Follow this link to instructions for subscribing to this podcast.

 What makes editing different in a Canadian context?
 Leave your comments below, or join the discussion over on Twitter.